RediSearch/RediSearch/docs/design/indexing.md

 ##  Architecture

-The indexing process begins by creating a new RSAddDocumentCtx and adding a document to it.
+The indexing process begins by creating a new AddDocumentCtx and adding a document to it.
 Internally this is divided into several steps.